 - Pour water into the pot and bring to a boil.

 - Reduce heat to simmer.

-- Cook for 20-30 minutes, adding tofu after the first 10 minutes and scallions at the very end.
+- Cook for 20 to 30 minutes, adding the tofu after the first 10 minutes and the scallions at the very end.

-* If you're using beef, tenderloin is best, but you also can use tougher cuts like stew beef and simmer the stew longer.
-If you're using pork, then bacon, pork belly, or Spam work well.
+If you're using beef, tenderloin is best, but you also can use tougher cuts like stew beef and simmer the stew longer.
+The types of pork that work best are bacon, pork belly, or Spam.
 If you're using canned tuna, add it at Step 3.